-Project / Issue Name Support / Oppose/ Request/ Concern Comment Rehabilitation of Mount Auburn Street (Watertown) Municipal: Matthew Shuman, Town Engineer Support Supports continued inclusion of the Rehabilitation of Mount Auburn Street in the FFY 2022 TIP element.
+Project/Issue Name Support/ Oppose/ Request/ Concern Comment Response Rehabilitation of Mount Auburn Street (Watertown) Municipal: Matthew Shuman, Town Engineer Support Supports continued inclusion of the Rehabilitation of Mount Auburn Street in the FFY 2022 TIP element.
 The project area has several safety issues, including a lack of bicycle accommodations and substandard sidewalks.
 The Coolidge Square segment of the corridor has been identified as a high-crash location.
-The proposed improvements will transform the corridor from a four lane arterial into a bicyclist and pedestrian-friendly street.
-Lane reduction, where feasible, will allow for bicycle lanes and wider sidewalks.
+The proposed improvements will transform the corridor from a four lane arterial into a bicyclist- and pedestrian-friendly street.
+Lane reductions, where feasible, will allow for bicycle lanes and wider sidewalks.
 Curb extensions at crosswalks will reduce crosswalk lengths and increase visibility.
-Signal and Intersection Improvements on Route 135 (Hopkinton) Municipal: Norman Khumalo, Hopkinton Town Manager Request States that the eligible construction cost included in the 75% design (completed March 2019) for the Signal and Intersection Improvements on Route 135 (FFY 2020) increased over the 25% design by approximately \$1 million.
+The MPO recognizes the importance of this project in promoting safety and accessibility along the Mount Auburn Street corridor.
+To those ends, the project remains funded in FFY 2022 of the TIP for \$15,120,000 in Regional Targets funds.
+Signal and Intersection Improvements on Route 135 (Hopkinton) Legislative: Representative Carolyn C. Dykema Support Supports continued inclusion of the Signal and Intersection Improvements on Route 135 in the FFY 2020 TIP element.
+The project will improve bicycle and pedestrian safety, reduce congestion, and attract visitors to the corridor.
+The MPO recognizes the importance of this project in improving safety for all users and mitigating congestion along the corridor.
+To those ends, this project remains funded in FFY 2020 for \$7,946,749 in Regional Target funds.
+Signal and Intersection Improvements on Route 135 (Hopkinton) Municipal: Norman Khumalo, Hopkinton Town Manager Request States that the eligible construction cost included in the 75 percent design (completed March 2019) for the Signal and Intersection Improvements on Route 135 project (FFY 2020) increased over the 25 percent design by approximately \$1 million.
 The cost increase is due to several factors, including refinement of the design, additional direction from the utility companies regarding the underground relocation of overhead utilities, necessary expansion of the project limits, and unit prices increasing on a variety of items.
-In order to remain within the funds allocated to the project, the 75% design estimate submitted to MassDOT designated several eligible items as non-participating.
+In order to remain within the funds allocated to the project, the 75 percent design estimate submitted to MassDOT designated several eligible items as non-participating.
 Requests consideration of funding these eligible items through the TIP if funds become available.
-Projects under con sideration for TIP funding g Bridge Replacement, Route 62 (Maple Municipal: Andrew Sheehan, Middleton Town Support Supports inclusion of the Route 62 over Ipswich River bridge replacement in the FFYs 2020 -2 4 TI P. Mapl e Street is a primary
+The MPO recognizes the importance of keeping this project on schedule and understands that cost increases can occur as projects move further through the design process.
+Though the MPO does not have available funding to accommodate a cost increase in FFY 2020 at this time, this request will continue to be considered in collaboration with MassDOT staff and municipal representatives.
+This project remains programmed in the FFYs 2020-24 TIP in FFY 2020 for \$7,946,749 in Regional Target funds.